Los Angeles National Origin Discrimination Lawyer

 The laws prohibiting discrimination on the basis of national origin also cover perceived national origin, including the individual’s actual or perceived place of birth or geographic origin, national origin group or ethnicity.
 If the employer was mistaken about an employee’s national origin, the employer may still have violated the laws against discrimination.
 Retaliating against an employee who files a complaint about national origin discrimination or harassment is also against the law.

-National origin harassment is a form of discrimination where offensive and unwelcome conduct based on an individual’s national origin creates a hostile work environment.
+National origin harassment is a form of discrimination where offensive and unwelcome conduct based on an individual’s national origin creates a hostile work environment in Los Angeles.
 This may include derogatory comments, slurs, offensive jokes, or other offensive behavior targeting a person’s national origin or accent.

 Examples of National Origin Discrimination: Direct and Indirect Discrimination